-- a) A Planning Committee meeting (comprising all seven councillors) to only discuss planning related matters on the first Thursday of the month.
-The Planning Committee will include Community Access on the items on the Planning Agenda, with a Council Meeting to follow, to specifically adopt the recommendations of the Planning Committee; and - b) A Council Meeting on the third Thursday of the month, where all other items are considered, including any planning matters that may have been deferred from the Planning Committee Meeting.
-This Council Meeting will include consideration of Notices of Motion, Questions on Notice, Mayoral Minute and all other reports.
-A Community Access session will be held at the commencement of the Council Meeting for members of the public to discuss pertinent matters other than planning matters. - 3.2 Ordinary council meetings are held on a regular basis, as decided by the council.
+- a) A Planning Committee meeting (comprising all seven councillors) to discuss planning related matters on the first Thursday of the month.
+The Planning Committee will include a Public Forum, with a Council Meeting to follow; and - b) A Council Meeting on the third Thursday of the month.
+This Council Meeting will include a Public Forum and consideration of Notices of Motion, Questions on Notice, Mayoral Minute and all other reports. - 3.2 Ordinary council meetings are held on a regular basis, as decided by the council.
 Each council must meet at least ten (10) times a year, with each meeting being in a different month.